tonygilkerson/yosemite2025/src/yosemite-fall-2025.md

 You must pick up your permit in person at any open [Yosemite Wilderness Permit Station](https://www.nps.gov/yose/planyourvisit/permitstations.htm) (stations open seasonally, not limited to your listed issuing station) the day before, or the day of your permit entry date.
 You must pick up your permit by 11:00 a.m. on your entry date or place it on hold for late pick-up, or it will be cancelled.
 To place your permit on hold, log in to your recreation.gov account to modify your permit reservation and mark it for late pick-up once you are within one week of your entry date.

+* **Yosemite Valley Wilderness Center** - The Yosemite Valley Wilderness Center is located at the Yosemite Valley Welcome Center in Yosemite Village, near the Village Store complex
+    * Coordinates: 37.74844, -119.58662

-* **Tuolumne Meadows Wilderness Center** - is located just off the Tioga Road in Tuolumne Meadows.
+* **Tuolumne Meadows Wilderness Center** - **CLOSED** is located just off the Tioga Road in Tuolumne Meadows.
 It is about one mile east of the visitor center.
 From the Tioga Road, follow signs for Tuolumne Meadows Lodge, Dog Lake, and Wilderness Permits.
 Parking is available at the wilderness center.
     * **Coordinates**: 37.87695, -119.34626

 ### Official Hiking Itinerary